ReMVVM/ReMVVM/README.md

 # Motivation

 **Model-View-ViewModel** - is well known and widely used architecture on *iOS* platform.
 It is very simple, lightweight, doesn’t bring any boilerplate and works well with reactive programming (can be used without it of course).
-Working on the app which contain more than single view you will find couple of questions:
+While working with *MVVM* you will find couple of questions:
 * who is responsible to create View Model ?
 * how to pass parameters to View Model’s constructor or fabric ?
 * how to implement switching to the new view ?
 Where to make view change and how to pass View Model to the View ?